 Reminds families that the use of consumer fireworks is illegal in New York State

-“In theory, a warning about the dangers of consumer fireworks should be unnecessary, given the fact that they are illegal in our state,” Senator Breslin said.
-“However, there are many New Yorkers who either don’t know about the law or who choose to overlook it.
+"By all rights, a warning about the dangers of consumer fireworks should be unnecessary, given the fact that they are illegal in our state," Senator Oppenheimer said.
+"However, I recognize that many New Yorkers either don’t know about the law or choose to overlook it.
 For those residents, a warning of this nature makes good sense."

 According to the New York State Office of Fire Prevention and Control (OFPC), thousands of people are treated in emergency rooms for fireworks-related injuries, many of them children under the age of 15.
 The most common injuries affect the hands and fingers, eyes, face and head.
 Over half of the injuries are burns.

-Senator Breslin noted that fireworks-related injuries can be serious, leading to third degree burns, blindness and permanent scarring.
+Senator Oppenheimer noted that fireworks-related injuries can be serious, leading to third degree burns, blindness and permanent scarring.
 Fireworks may also cause residential and motor vehicle fires.